github/docs/content/admin/administering-your-instance/administering-your-instance-from-the-command-line/command-line-utilities.md

 - Webhooks are not being triggered.
 - The web interface is not updating after a Git push.

-If you suspect Aqueduct is failing, contact {% data variables.contact.contact_ent_support %} for help.
+If you suspect Aqueduct is failing, visit {% data variables.contact.contact_ent_support %} for help.

 With this command, you can also pause or resume jobs in the queue.